Operators associated with the pentablock and their relations with biball and symmetrized bidisc

 It follows from the above lemma that $\omega\left( Z^*Z+\frac{1}{4}FF^* \right) \leq 1$ if and only if $Re \ \beta\left(Z^*Z+\frac{1}{4}FF^*\right) \leq I$ for all $\beta \in \T$.
 This is equivalent to saying that $Z^*Z+\frac{1}{4}FF^* \leq I$ as $Z^*Z+\frac{1}{4}FF^*$ is self-adjoint.
 In order to solve the operator equations in Theorem \ref{lem6.9}, we must have

 Thus, to obtain solutions that fit in with the system of equations in Theorem \ref{lem6.9}, we have to find $X \geq 0$ in $\mathcal{B}(\mathcal{D}_P)$ with $\omega(X) \leq 1$ such that (\ref{eqn6.8}) is satisfied.
 Our next result characterizes the class of $\Pe$-contractions for which $(\ref{eqn6.8})$ has a solution with the desired properties.
-The proof of this result requires the following lemma. \begin{lem}[\cite{Bhattacharyya}, Lemma 4.1] Let $\Sigma$ and $D$ be two bounded operators on a Hilbert space $\mathcal{H}$.
-Then
+The proof of this result requires the following lemma.